Can you share a little bit about your educational background?

-If you chose to specialize in one area, what was it and why?
+If you choose to specialize in one area, what was it and why?

 Is your new role different from previous ones?

-What are some of the things you’re most excited about in your new role/career?
+What are some of the things you’re most excited about in your new role or company?

 What was your job search experience like before you joined Hired?